 This Brownie recipe does contain lots of chocolate semi sweet or bittersweet and unsweetened cocoa powder.
 So it has a deep chocolate flavor with a wonderfully moist texture.

 Tips for the success of Brownies

 When you add the sugar, remove the pan from the heat and do not insist on mixing.
 The sugar will not melt completely, but it will help create the fine crust on top.

 When adding eggs, mix quickly after each addition.
 The composition being hot, the risk will be the coagulation of eggs.

 Using high-quality chocolate for their preparation is essential.
 Otherwise, Brownie's taste will be altered and even unpleasant.

 1. Preheat oven to 180°F (350°F).
 Grease and line with parchment paper a 20 x 20 cm (8 x 8 inch) square pan.
 In a bowl, whisk together flour, cocoa powder and salt.
 Set aside.

 2. Using a double boiler or a bowl over hot water, melt the chocolate with the butter.
 Stir together until smooth.

 3. Remove from heat, and stir sugar into warm chocolate mixture.
 Add eggs one at a time, beating after each addition.
 Stir in vanilla.
 Gradually add flour mixture, stirring just until blended.
 Spread the batter evenly in the prepared pan, smoothing the top with the back of a spoon or offset spatula.

 4. Bake for 25-30 minutes or until a toothpick inserted in the middle comes out with a few moist crumbs.
 Remove from oven and let cool on a wire rack.
-Cut into squares and serve at room temperature or chilled.
+Cut into squares and serve at room temperature.